African Violet Care | Grow Healthy African Violets

 When Baron Walter von Saint Paul first brought a flowering plant he called the Usambara violet from East Africa to Germany in 1894, little did he know how many people would fall passionately in love with the African violet.
-Here are some of the most frequently asked questions about the art of growing African violets, along with prize-winning violet grower Jessie Crisafulli’s best advice.
-Her methods have produced a houseful of continuously blooming violets, many of which sport blue ribbons won at flower shows.
+Here are some of the most frequently asked questions about how to grow healthy African violets, along with prize-winning violet grower Jessie Crisafulli’s best advice.
+Her methods have produced a houseful of continuously blooming African violets, many of which sport blue ribbons won at flower shows.

 What window exposure is best?
 African violets should grow well in any window with good bright light, not shaded by a porch or trees.
 In south-facing windows, protect violets from hot sun in summer with sheer curtains or blinds.
 African violets do well in a south window in the winter.
 For east and west windows, check to see that plants do not get too warm when the sun is in that area.
 North windows will provide sufficient light to bloom most of the year.
 Keep plants close to the window for maximum light.
 An African violet on a table in the middle of a room may look pretty, but may not receive sufficient light to keep blooming.

 What about fluorescent light?
 If you do not have bright window light, then fluorescent fixtures are the answer.
 I use four-foot fixtures with two cool white bulbs in each.
 I have used one warm white and one cool white bulb in a fixture with good results.
 Special plant bulbs, called “grow lights,” also produce an attractive plant.
 The optimum distance from pot to light is 8 to 12 inches.

 How often should I water my African violet?
 The best guide is to feel the top of the soil: if it is dry to the touch, then it is time to water.
 African violets should be allowed to dry out between each watering for best results.
 Overwatering can kill a plant.
 The fine roots of an African violet need air, which cannot penetrate a soggy wet soil mass.